-11 Tartarus is not to be equated with Hades (the holding area for departed human spirits) nor with the Lake of Fire, since the Text here clearly says those angels are being reserved for judgment.
+4 Tartarus is not to be equated with Hades (the holding area for departed human spirits) nor with the Lake of Fire, since the Text here clearly says those angels are being reserved for judgment.
 The day when Satan and his angels will be cast into the Lake is still future (Revelation 20:10, Matthew 25:41).
 So Tartarus is a prison for certain fallen angels-for more about those angels see 1 Peter 3:19-20 and Jude 6-7.

-warning to those who are intent on being ungodly),1 7 while He rescued upright Lot, who was distressed by the licentious lifestyle of the wicked 8 (for that upright man,2 dwelling among them, tormented an upright soul from day to day by seeing and hearing lawless deeds) 9-then the Lord knows how to deliver the godly out of testings and to reserve the unjust under punishment3 for the day of judgment, 10 and especially those who go after the flesh in the lust for defilement,4 and despise authority.
+judgment, 5 and did not spare the ancient world but preserved Noah, with seven others, a preacher of righteousness, when He brought a flood on the world of the ungodly, 6 and condemned the cities of Sodom and Gomorrah to destruction, reducing them to ashes (providing a warning to those who are intent on being ungodly),17 while He rescued upright Lot, who was distressed by the licentious lifestyle of the wicked 8 (for that upright man,2 dwelling among them, tormented an upright soul from day to day by seeing and hearing lawless deeds) 9-then the Lord knows how to deliver the godly out of testings and to reserve the unjust under punishment3 for the day of